brandur/sorg/content/articles/cloud-databases.md

 like CockroachDB or Spanner for users looking for extensive scalability, but who don't need it to be infinite.

-### CitusDB (#citusdb)
+### Citus (#citusdb)

-[CitusDB][citusdb] is a distributed database built on top of Postgres that allows individual tables to be sharded and distributed across any number of nodes.
+[Citus][citus] is a distributed database built on top of Postgres that allows individual tables to be sharded and distributed across any number of nodes.
 It provides clever concepts like _reference tables_ to help ensure data locality to improve query performance.
 ACID guarantees are scoped to particular nodes, which is often adequate given that partitioning is designed so that data is colocated.

-Most notably, CitusDB is open source and runs using the Postgres extension API.
+Most notably, Citus is open source and runs using the Postgres extension API.
 This reduces the risk of lock in, which is a considerable downside of most of the other options on this list.
 Compared to Aurora, it also means